Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Conclusions and topics for further research

+As the courses are in high demand, the openHPI has now started to provide the videos with English subtitles to make them accessible to a non-German-speaking audience.
+However, as the slides shown are still in German, the reach of the courses is likely to remain limited.
+In hindsight, it would have been better to formulate the slide content directly in English.
+The project schedule (start, milestones, end) required by the project organizer meant that the timing of the courses was not always optimal.
+Some courses were held very close together, while other courses were sometimes several months apart.
+When organizing an extensive series of courses, care should be taken to ensure that the courses are evenly distributed, giving the participants enough time to catch up on their work, but that the breaks between the courses are not too long.

+The experience gained from running the MOOCs shows that many concepts of quantum computing can be explained to an interested audience without complex mathematical and physical descriptions.
+Presenting the various topics using examples and applications that are closer to everyday life has proved useful.
+Mathematical descriptions were only used when there was an intuitive understanding based on the application.
+Such an approach lowers the entry barrier to the topic and leads to less frustration among learners.
+Mathematical and physical descriptions and concepts should only be introduced and used once a basic understanding and curiosity have been aroused.

 In addition to the results discussed in the present paper, further research questions can be investigated based on the available data.
 It would be interesting to see, how exactly the participants worked with the video tutorials.
 For example, were the videos paused in between to better understand complicated details?
 Did the sometimes detailed discussions in the forum motivate the participants to engage with the topic?
 Another interesting question could deal with possible specific learning differences between male and female participants.
 More generally, the learning behavior of different subgroups could be analyzed in relation to age, professional situation, or educational attainment.
+The professional and personal backgrounds of the Top Performers could also be analyzed in more detail.
 Since the amount of data is large, the subgroups usually consist of hundreds of participants with respect to various characteristics, so that statistical analyses are meaningful.

-\bmhead{Acknowledgements} We would like to thank the Hasso-Plattner-Institut f\"ur Digital Engineering gGmbH and in particular Christoph Meinel and Martin van Elten for providing the data on which this study is based.
+\bmhead{Acknowledgements} The authors would like to thank the Hasso-Plattner-Institut f\"{u}r Digital Engineering gGmbH and in particular Christoph Meinel and Martin van Elten for providing the data on which this study is based, and the unknown reviewers for their valuable hints.